Heath123/BetterPlayground/README.md

 # Why not just provide feedback?

-Well, tjhis way people can see how it would work, and I do't have to wait.
+Well, this way people can see how it would work, and I don't have to wait.
 Also this is more fun.

 # Is this safe?